hopeross/psrails-learning/README.md

   * talked myself in circles on this one, apparently you need both the new method (to initate the new action) AND the
   * create method to save the new item.
 I was trying to smash those two concepts together in to one.
 They are
   * individual and if you use them correctly Rails will handle things through voodoo lol.
+* Lesson 14 - Partials
+  * Partials wasn't hard, basically the hard part was getting the syntax right
 *